What is an Official?

 1 parent Complete their Level 1

-1 parent Complete their Level 1 and be evaluated as a timer
+1 parent Complete their Level 1, be evaluated as a timer

 How Do I Take An Officials Clinic